 Different tongue areas taste different flavors

-The tongue map showing sweet at the tip, bitter at the back, and salty and sour on the sides was based on a misinterpretation of a 19th-century experiment.
-All five basic tastes can be detected anywhere on the tongue that contains taste buds.
+The classic tongue map showing sweet at the tip, bitter at the back, and salty and sour on the sides was based on a misinterpretation of a 19th-century German study.
+All five basic tastes can actually be detected across most areas of the tongue that contain taste buds.

 What we know